Applying to Bachelor's and Master's degree programmes

 Tuition fees for students starting their degree studies in English in 1.8.2017 and onwards.

 The tuition fees for non-EU/EEA area students selected for admission for degree programmes in English through the joint national application is EUR 8000 per academic year for bachelor's degree programmes and EUR 10 000 per academic year for master's degree programmes.
 The fee only covers tuition and does not include anything else.
 However, studies will remain free of tuition fees for non-EU/ EEA students who have started studies before 1.8.2017.
 The tuition fees concern only degree programmes taught in English.
-For the intake of 2016 no tuition fees will be charged.

 Please see the list of EU/EEA countries here!